edwin7026/py8085/README.md

 - Build a graphical tool to visualize data flow

 ## Hey, would be glad to see contributions!
 Plese read CONTRIBUTING.md on notes on how to contribute.
-Check out the issues tab and engage in discussions! 🙂
+Check out the issues tab and engage in discussions!
+Issues labeled with 'tasklist' depict pending works